Authentication

 3. Failure modes

-A missing or invalid key returns 401 with a detail that says which:
+A missing or invalid key returns 401 as an RFC 9457 problem document whose detail says which:

 Rotation and revocation